 SCULPTOR’S PROFILE – ALAN GLASBY O.B.E, G.M.
 1945 – 2008.

-I consider myself extremely fortunate to have had a Stand next to the lovely Alan Glasby a couple of times at The CLA Game Fair c2006 and 2007.
-He was charming but extremely modest and thought to be probably our best Bird Sculptor at that time.
-His son Andrew Glasby has fortunately continued in his Fathers footsteps and I have been able to help promote both His Father and Andrews stunning sculptures since 2008.
+I consider that I was extremely fortunate to have not only met, but have a stand at the CLA Game Fair next to Alan Glasby in c2006 and 2007.
+He was charming but extremely modest, and thought to be probably our best Bird Sculptor at that time.
+Tragically Alan died unexpectedly in 2008.
+His son Andrew Glasby has fortunately continued in his Father’s footsteps, and I have been able to help promote both His Father and Andrew’s stunning sculptures since 2008.

 Alan Glasby was born in Derbyshire and educated at Chesterfield Grammar School for Boys.
 On leaving school he began a career as an explosives engineer that spanned 35 years.
 In 1974 he was awarded the George Medal for bomb disposal duties and in 1991 he received the O.B.E for his work in the post Gulf War ammunition recovery operation.